-2.1.
-Case study scenario
+2.1 Case Study Scenario

 There are several disaster scenarios that are capable of radically reducing conventional agriculture.
-Asteroid and comet impacts and super volcanic eruptions that could block the sun are possible [9], but orders of magnitude less likely than full-scale nuclear war [13].
-Abrupt climate change has a significant likelihood, but it is extremely unlikely to cause starvation in the U.S. because of the large agricultural production per person (see Section 2.3.3).
+Asteroid and comet impacts and super volcanic eruptions that could block the sun are possible (Bostrom & Cirkovic, 2008), but orders of magnitude less likely than full-scale nuclear war (D. C. Denkenberger & Pearce, 2015).
+Abrupt climate change has a significant likelihood, but it is extremely unlikely to cause starvation in the U.S. because of the large agricultural production per person (see section 2.3.3 Climate and Agricultural Production Impacts).
 Similarly, regional problems such as crop pathogens and constrained nuclear war (e.g. India-Pakistan) are unlikely to reduce agriculture in the U.S. to such an extent to cause U.S. citizens to starve.
 Therefore, this study focuses on the most likely type of scenario that could effect mass American starvation - a full-scale nuclear war (e.g. U.S.-Russia).

-2.2.
-Modeling environment
+2.2 Modeling environment

-Modeling of the scenario was implemented in Analytica 4.5 (see Fig. 1).
+Modeling of the scenario was implemented in Analytica 4.5 (see

+Fig. 1).
 Past analyses have considered the uncertainty in input variables.
-However, they have tended to multiply all the variable values at the low end of the ranges together, and multiply all the high values together, e.g. Turco et al. [45].
+However, they have tended to multiply all the variable values at the low end of the ranges together, and multiply all the high values together, e.g. (Turco, Toon, Ackerman, Pollack, & Sagan, 1990).
 However, since many variables tend to be independent, this overstates the resultant uncertainty range.
-Combining the uncertainties in all the inputs was performed with a Median Latin Hypercube (Similar to Monte Carlo, but better performing [25]

-analysis with the maximum uncertainty sample of 32,000 (it took seconds to run on a personal computer).
+Combining the uncertainties in all the inputs was performed with a Median Latin Hypercube (Similar to Monte Carlo, but better performing (Keramat & Kielbasa, 1997)) analysis with the maximum uncertainty sample of 32,000 (it took seconds to run on a personal computer).
 It is assumed that all the uncertainties are independent except where otherwise noted.

-2.3.
-Explanation of credible intervals
+2.3 Explanation of credible intervals

 A confidence interval is commonly used when there are data for the likelihood of events.
-However, since most of the events considered here have not occurred, the Bayesian credible interval is used [7].
+However, since most of the events considered here have not occurred, the Bayesian credible interval is used (Bolstad, 2013).
 There are three types of probability distributions used in this study: 1) normal, 2) log-normal and 3) beta.
 Normal distributions are used for a continuous probability distribution of a random variable that spans a small range.
 Log-normal distributions are used for a continuous probability distribution of a random variable whose logarithm is normally distributed.
 The beta distribution is a continuous probability distributions defined on the interval [0, 1] (though this can be modified).
-The beta distribution is parameterized by two positive shape parameters, that appear as exponents of the random variable and control the shape of the distribution to model the behavior of random variables limited to intervals of finite length (see e.g. Fig. 2).
-The types of distributions used for the variables in this analysis are summarized in Table 2.
+The beta distribution is parameterized by two positive shape parameters, that appear as exponents of the random variable and control the shape of the distribution to model the behavior of random variables limited to intervals of finite length (see e.g. Fig. 3).
+The types of distributions used for the variables in this analysis are summarized in Table 22.